-Project What If
+The story of Project What If

-With the help of some of our community partners, staff and volunteers we whittled the list down to just seven final questions, covering themes such as happiness, the universe, invisibility, illness and time.
+With the help of some of our community partners, staff and volunteers we whittled the list down to just seven final questions.
+The selected questions are about themes like happiness, the universe, invisibility, illness and time.

 'Each exhibition area uses high-tech, beautiful design to explore these very different questions in lots of ways, covering a huge variety of different disciplines and voices.
 We’ve worked with so many amazing people, from members and volunteers, to partners and schools, the question askers themselves and people who have never even stepped foot in our doors.

 We want Bristolians of all ages and backgrounds to be proud of the gorgeous exhibition they helped create and for that exhibition to mirror the diversity and beauty of Bristol itself.
 We want everyone to feel a part of science and curiosity, at a time where it’s never been more important.” - Amelia Howarth, Projects Producer

 What if we could place people at the heart of science?

 It's important for us to know what different questions make you think of and how different ideas make you feel.
 Throughout the development of Project What If, we continued to test out how we can bring the themes of the questions to life with you.

 When the pandemic hit, we shifted our user testing sessions to a virtual format, speaking to visitors, members and new faces to We The Curious.
 We pooled the ideas that came from lots of different people, including researchers, magicians, skateboarders and students.